Keep your website up and running, safe and secure by following these 7 WordPress website maintenance tips!

 5. Test your website as a user would see it.

-This involves going through all your pages and more recent blog posts to make sure they appear correctly.
+When performing your WordPress website maintenance, go through all your pages and more recent blog posts to make sure they appear correctly.
 Resize the windows and check them for different screen sizes.
 Do all images appear correctly or are they blurry?
 Check that contact and submission forms are submitting correctly and that you receive the emails.
 Links can and do break, so make sure that none of the buttons and links on your website are broken.
 Is the navigation and all the links / dropdowns working on mobile and desktop?

 6. Check your website speed.